OWASP/wstg/document/4-Web_Application_Security_Testing/01-Information_Gathering/05-Review_Webpage_Content_for_Information_Leakage.md

 </script>
 ```

-In some cases, testers may find sensitive routes from JavaScript code, such as links to internal/hidden admin pages.
+In some cases, testers may find sensitive routes from JavaScript code, such as links to internal or hidden admin pages.

 ```html